willowell/Guessing-Game/README.md

 ---
 #### Notes on the Separate Implementations
+##### C#
+Note that I made this implementation with Visual Studio for Mac using the dotnet CLI tool.
+The .NET Core version is 3.1.301.
+I did not use any NuGet packages.

 ##### C++
 You will need a C++20-enabled compiler and CMake.
 I made the C++ version using CLion, but since there are only four files and no external dependencies, you should have no trouble compiling it on just the command line.